CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 Private Internet Access Overview

-Private Internet Access — universally shortened to PIA — is the VPN that power users tend to swear by, sometimes with a slightly annoying amount of conviction.
-It's been around since 2010, went through an acquisition by Kape Technologies in 2019 (same parent company as CyberGhost, interestingly — more on that in the FAQ), and has maintained a fiercely loyal user base ever since.
-Its open-source client code is a point of serious differentiation, and for a certain type of user, it's basically a dealbreaker in PIA's favor.
+Private Internet Access — everyone just calls it PIA — is what power users tend to gravitate toward, and usually with pretty strong opinions.
+It launched back in 2010, went through an acquisition by Kape Technologies in 2019 (same parent as CyberGhost, interestingly — more on that later), and has kept a devoted following ever since.
+Its open-source client code is a real point of difference, and for certain users, that alone might seal the deal.

 Key Features

-PIA's server network is staggering: 35,000+ servers across 91 countries.
-That's the largest server count of any commercial VPN on the market — by a wide margin.
-More servers mean less congestion, more IP options, and generally better speeds during peak hours.
+PIA's server network is massive: 35,000+ servers across 91 countries.
+That's the largest server count of any consumer VPN out there — by a large margin.
+More servers mean less crowding, more IP options, and generally faster speeds during peak times.

-The unlimited simultaneous connections policy is a standout feature that I think is genuinely underappreciated.
-CyberGhost caps you at 7 devices — PIA puts no limit on device connections whatsoever.
-For households, small businesses, or anyone running VPN on a router plus multiple phones plus laptops, this is a meaningful, practical difference.
+The unlimited simultaneous connections policy is genuinely standout.
+CyberGhost caps you at 7 devices — PIA puts no restrictions on how many you connect.
+For households, small teams, or anyone running VPN on a router plus multiple phones plus laptops, this is a practical, meaningful difference that adds up fast.

-Fun fact: port forwarding — which PIA supports and most consumer VPNs don't — can improve P2P torrent download speeds by 30-50% in real-world usage.
-It's a niche feature until you need it, and then it's everything.
+Port forwarding — which PIA supports and most consumer VPNs don't — can bump P2P torrent speeds by 30-50% in actual use.
+It's niche until you need it, then it becomes essential.

-PIA's configurability is honestly unmatched at this price point:
+PIA's flexibility is unmatched at this price point:

 - Choose your encryption level (AES-128 vs AES-256)

-- Configure port forwarding (rare among consumer VPNs)
+- Set up port forwarding (rare among consumer VPNs)

-- MACE ad/tracker/malware blocker built directly into the app — no add-on, no extra charge
+- MACE ad/tracker/malware blocker built right into the app — no paid add-on

 - Full split tunneling on Windows, macOS, Android, and Linux

-The open-source client deserves special mention.
+The open-source client deserves a mention.
 PIA publishes its app code on GitHub, which lets independent security researchers actually audit it.
-That's a level of transparency the majority of VPN providers simply don't offer, and it matters if you're the type of person who prefers to verify rather than trust.
+That level of transparency is something most VPN providers just don't do.

-One honest caveat: PIA is based in the United States, which is a 5 Eyes member.
-They've been subpoenaed before and have demonstrated in federal court that they hold zero usable user logs — but the jurisdiction still makes some privacy purists uncomfortable, and that's a completely fair reaction.
+One real thing to note: PIA is based in the United States, which is a 5 Eyes member.
+They've been subpoenaed before and have shown in federal court they hold zero usable user logs — but the jurisdiction still makes some privacy purists uncomfortable, and that's fair.

 Best For

-Tech-savvy users, power users, households needing unlimited connections, torrenters who need port forwarding, and anyone who values open-source transparency over a prettier interface.
+Tech-savvy users, power users, households needing unlimited connections, torrenters who need port forwarding, and anyone who values open-source transparency.

 Pricing